LiorShiboli/oop-assignment-3/README.md

-we also often used constructor chaining to ensure less duplicated code and in case of a change,less changes to make for the same reason and for insuring single responsibility we delegated all our comparations to Task,so if anyone wants to change or know or change how the comparations work he only needs to look in task, that is unless he wants to know how the comparations work with runnables which arent of the class custom future. that is because custom future is our adapter which bridges the difference between runnable future/runnables which our thread executes,and task which has a type and order
+we also often used constructor chaining to ensure less duplicated code and in case of a change,less changes to make for the same reason and for insuring single responsibility we delegated all our comparations to Task,so if anyone wants to change or know or change how the comparations work he only needs to look in task, that is unless he wants to know how the comparations work with runnables which arent of the class custom future. that is because custom future is our adapter which bridges the difference between runnable future/runnables which our thread executes,and task which has a type and thus order

 ## Authors